-The EM-Q application was developed in collaboration with Fugro Airborne Surveys (Ottawa).
+The EM-Q application was developed in collaboration with Fugro Airborne Surveys (now the Airborne Surveys Division of CGG).
 It provides a simple and quick way of using moments of the impulse response to interpret a transient electromagnetic (TEM) anomaly.
 Two types of model are available:

 - A simple sphere.

 - A "dipping" sphere, where the induced current is constrained to flow in a plane.

 The results can be used either directly to give estimates of position and physical properties, or as a starting point for more detailed interpretation.

 Moments are integrals of the time-weighted impulse response.
 The moment M of order n is defined as:

 The moment data that are used by EM-Q can be generated during processing of GEOTEM™ and MEGATEM™ surveys.
 Fugro offer this option as a value-added service to their clients.

 Using EM moments it is possible to apply modelling methods that are similar to those traditionally used for potential field data.
 For this reason, EM-Q is based on the interface used in PotentQ.
 Like PotentQ, EM-Q is run from Geosoft's Oasis montaj interface, using a set of customised "GX" applications.
 Moments allow very fast preliminary interpretation of anomalies in terms of spherical models.

 Smith, R., 2001, On removing the primary field from fixed-wing time-domain airborne electromagnetic data: some consequences for quantitative modelling, estimating bird position and detecting perfect conductors.
 Geophys.
 Prosp.
 49, 405-416.